15 Minute Zucchini Spaghetti Recipe

 How to make the best zucchini noodles

-If this is your first time making zucchini noodles, you'll be surprised at how easy they are to make.
-All you need are some zucchinis (medium size seems to work best), and either a vegetable spiralizer or (our favorite) a julienne peeler.
+If this is your first time making zucchini noodles, you’ll be surprised at how easy they are to make.
+All you need are some zucchinis (medium size seems to work best), and either a vegetable spiralizer or (my favorite) a julienne peeler .

 A spiralizer is easy to use and makes nice curly noodles.
 A julienne peeler will make straight noodles that tend to be a bit thicket.
 But both zoodles taste the same.
 Many mandolines also have attachments for making long strips.
 You can also use a vegetable peeler to make zucchini ribbons in a pinch.

-We don't use the inner seedy part of the zucchini because it tends to turn soggy.
-We also don't boil or sauté the noodles which keeps them fresh with a nice al-dente crunch.
-We salt them to help them soften, rinse them under hot water, and give them a good squeeze to remove excess moisture.
-That's all there is to it!
+I don’t use the inner seedy part of the zucchini because it tends to turn soggy.
+I also don’t boil or sauté the noodles which keeps them fresh with a nice al-dente crunch.
+I salt them to help them soften, rinse them under hot water, and give them a good squeeze to remove excess moisture.
+That’s all there is to it!

 What to serve with zucchini spaghetti

 A serving of this zucchini spaghetti is often enough for us on its own as a vegetarian main.
-To make it a more filling gluten-free meal, add crumbled tofu or texturized vegetable protein (TVP) to the sauce, or serve it with a meat main if you're not vegetarian.
+To make it a more filling meal, add an Italian seasoning chicken or some baked salmon on the side.

 Salads that pair well with zucchini spaghetti